-The company's Board of Directors shall be composed of nine to eleven members who are elected by the Corporate Assembly for periods of up to two years at a time.
-The Corporate Assembly elects the chairperson and the deputy chairperson of the Board of Directors for the same period.
+The company's Board of Directors shall be composed of nine to twelve members.
+The shareholder elected Board members are elected by the General Meeting for periods of up to two years at a time.

-The Nomination Committee consists of minimum three and maximum four members who shall be shareholders or shareholders’ representative.
-The members of the Nomi-nation Committee, including its chairperson, are elected by the General Meeting.
-The chairperson of the Nomination Committee and at least one other member shall be elected among the members of the Corporate Assembly elected by the shareholders.
+The Nomination Committee consists of minimum three and maximum four members who shall be shareholders or shareholders’ representatives.
+The members of the Nomination Committee, including its chairperson, are elected by the General Meeting.
 The members of the Nomination Committee are elected for periods of up to two years at a time.
 If the chairperson resigns as member of the Nomination Committee during the electoral period, the Nomination Committee shall elect among its members a new chairperson for the remainder of the new chairperson’s electoral period.

 The chairperson of the Board of Directors and the President and CEO, who do not hold voting rights, shall be requested to attend at least one meeting of the Nomination Committee before it furnishes its final recommendation.

-At the proposal of the Corporate Assembly’s shareholder-elected members, the General Meeting adopts guidelines for the Nomination Committee.”
+The General Meeting adopts guidelines for the Nomination Committee.

 The Board of Directors may authorize a Board member, the President or specifically designated employees to sign for the company, and also to designate procurists.
 The Board of Directors may decide that authorization to sign for the company may only be exercised by several persons jointly.